Big Spring School Board elects Wardle as president

 "I would like to thank my fellow board members present and past, I couldn't get a better group to work with," Swanson said.
 "They've always supported us, we've stayed as one.
 We've been through some difficult times in the last couple of years but we've stuck together."

-He also thanked the superintendents he's served with as well as the district's administration and staff and said he'll continue to serve as a member of the board, entering into his 20th year.
+He also thanked the superintendents with whom he's served, as well as the district's administration and staff, and said he'll continue to serve as a member of the board, entering into his 20th year.

 People are also reading…